 "Lease obligations" under "Current liabilities" and "Lease obligations" under "Non-current liabilities," which were presented independently in the previous fiscal year, have been included in "Other" under "Current liabilities" and "Other" under "Non-current liabilities," respectively, from the consolidated fiscal year under review due to the decreased materiality.
 To reflect this change in the presentation method, consolidated financial statements for the previous fiscal year have been reclassified.
-As a result, 36 million yen presented in "Lease obligations" under "Current liabilities" and 22 million yen presented in "Lease obligations" under "Current liabilities" and enclosed in "Other" under "Other" under "Current liabilities" and "Other" under "Non-current liabilities," respectively.
+As a result, 36 million yen presented in "Lease obligations" under "Current liabilities" and 22 million yen presented in "Lease obligations" under "Non-current liabilities" in the consolidated balance sheet for the previous fiscal year are included in "Other" under "Current liabilities" and "Other" under "Non-current liabilities," respectively.